Javascript is not enabled.

 If you’re younger than 65, you can enroll in Medicare Advantage when you first become eligible for Medicare under ESRD rules after signing up for parts A and B. You can also sign up for Medicare Advantage or switch plans during open enrollment each year.

-Before choosing a Medicare Advantage plan, make sure your care team (including your primary care physicians, dialysis provider, nephrologist, transplant center and other specialists, such as cardiologists and endocrinologists) are part of the plan’s network.
-Review the coverage annually during open enrollment to verify that your providers are still in your network.
+Before choosing a Medicare Advantage plan, make sure your care team, including your primary care physicians, dialysis provider, nephrologist, transplant center and other specialists like cardiologists and endocrinologists, is part of the plan’s network.
 If you’re pursuing a kidney transplant, find out how the plan will cover Part B medications, such as those to prevent rejection of the transplant.

 Keep in mind